+To achieve change in these areas, our First Nations Strategy Working Group have developed a range of projects and strategies and track their progress utilizing WEAVR, a First Nations developed tool for managing business strategies or plans related to reconciliation.
 To support innovation in our service offerings and adopt different outreach approaches, headspace National has recently trialled programs that value First Nations insight, integrity and leadership.
 This includes:

-- Our Way Our Say culturally safe social and emotional wellbeing training resources for young people in Darwin schools, developed by an Aboriginal Cultural Advisory Council of key Aboriginal leaders from the Darwin community, in partnership with headspace National. - Yulara and Mutitjulu service expansion from headspace Alice Springs, established by the Central Australian Aboriginal Council in partnership with headspace National, and funded by the Northern Territory PHN.
-The expansion required innovation of the headspace Model to meet the needs of the young people and families in the remote communities of Yulara and Mutitjulu.
+- Cultural supervision pilot in this initiative, Aboriginal or Torres Strait Islander supervisors provide cultural supervision for non-Indigenous clinicians, to develop their knowledge, skills, insight and wisdom in how to support and care for both young people, and themselves, in the cultural context of working with community. - First Nations Community connection project this is designed to support centre connection with local First Nations communities, enhance community engagement, outreach and collaborative activities and increase access by First Nations young people - Our Way Our Say culturally safe social and emotional wellbeing training resources for young people in Darwin schools, developed by an Aboriginal Cultural Advisory Council of key Aboriginal leaders from the Darwin community, in partnership with headspace National. - Yulara and Mutitjulu service expansion from headspace Alice Springs, established by the Central Australian Aboriginal Council in partnership with headspace National, and funded by the Northern Territory PHN.
+The expansion required innovation of the headspace Model to meet the needs of the young people and families in the remote communities of Yulara and Mutitjulu. - Yarnspace a safe, anonymous online group for First Nations young people to yarn and connect, moderated by First Nations peer workers.